-What Canadian Law Books say about Manitoba Online Gambling in 2022.
+What Canadian Law Books Say about Manitoba Online Gambling in 2023

-There are several reasons why Manitoba and other provinces and territories of Canada fall into what professional gambling analysts considered a ‘grey area‘ of the law.
+There are several reasons why Manitoba (and other provinces and territories of Canada) falls into what professional gambling analysts consider a ‘grey area‘ of the law.
 For one, these laws are mandated on multiple levels.
 First by the federal government, then by the corresponding laws of each province.
-Furthermore, until a legal dispute actually arises in the court system, there’s no definitive clarification to determine whether offshore casinos are illegal.
+Separating the hierarchy of laws tends to muddle both the definitions and jurisdictional responsibilities.

 Only one case has ever been tried in Canada revolving around an illegal online casino.
 That company, Starnet Communications International, was found guilty of illegal gambling in 2001 by the BC Supreme Court.
 However, the only reason that operation was deemed illegal was because it had a physical presence in Canada.

-Although licenced to operate by the government of Barbuda, Starnet had a local office in Vancouver.
-Thus we know for certain that an unauthorized online casino cannot have a physical presence in Canada, and accept Canadian customers.
-That is most definitely illegal.
+Starnet was licenced in the Caribbean Island of Barbuda, not in any province or territory of Canada, and it maintained an office building in Vancouver, B.C.
+Thus, the courts concluded (setting a legal precedent) that an unauthorized online casino cannot have a physical presence in Canada, and accept Canadian customers.
+That is most definitely an illegal combination.

 Gambling – Criminal Code of Canada